TheRenegadeCoder/sample-programs-website/sources/languages/brainfuck/description.md

-Brainfuck is an esoteric programming language created in 1992, and notable for its extreme minimalism.
+[Brainfuck][1] is an esoteric programming language created in 1992, and notable for its extreme minimalism.
 As people have implemented more and more ridiculous programs with the language, it has become relatively well-known over the years.
 Nowadays some see it as the ultimate coding challenge to create something